vastril4o/iptv.bsc/README.md

 Add-ons > My add-ons > PVR clients > PVR IPTV Simple Client > enable
 ```
 * Settings
-** Set your location to downloaded files from iptv.bsc
+Set your location to match your downloaded files from iptv.bsc

 You can find all channel logo png files in src/resources/logos/256 which are also contained in downloaded zip.